 When no index file is supplied, also make_ndx will generate the default groups.
-With the index editor you can select on atom, residue and chain names and numbers, you can use NOT, AND and OR, you can split groups into chains, residues or atoms.
+With the index editor you can select on atom, residue and chain names and numbers.
+When a run input file is supplied you can also select on atom type.
+You can use NOT, AND and OR, you can split groups into chains, residues or atoms.
 You can delete and rename groups.